cesar-lp/kotlin-ddd-example/README.md

-# kotlin-ddd-example
+# Kotlin DDD example
-Kotlin DDD example
+This repository contains an example of a project built using DDD with Kotlin.